Last Updated April 5, 2021

 - 15-20 mmHg (Over-the-Counter): Low-pressure socks suitable for mild edema and aching legs or feet.

 - 30-40 mmHg (Medical Grade Class 2): Designed to treat moderate to severe edema, deep vein thrombosis (DVT) and lymphedema.
+This compression level is only available with a prescription.

 - 40-50 mmHg (Medical Grade Class 3): The strongest compression level available and should not be worn without consulting a medical professional; these are for very severe cases of lymphedema, venous stasis, or serious wounds.